Call for Papers for a Special Issue

 Gary Dushnitsky, London Business School

-The guest editors for this special issue of the Strategic Entrepreneurship Journal (SEJ) invite papers for consideration for publication on the topic of "Environmental Change, Strategic Entrepreneurial Action, and Success."
+The guest editors for this special issue of the Strategic Entrepreneurship Journal (SEJ) invite papers for publication consideration on the topic of “Leading the Digital Transformation of Incumbent Firms: A Strategic Entrepreneurship Perspective.”

 Background and Special Issue Purpose